March 24 2022 | 11 Min Read

 But getting rid of some of the busy work is only a drop in the bucket.

 And as months turn into years, finding ways to accurately measure your supply chain’s carbon footprint proves frustrating and elusive.
+You’re not really sure if the data is accurate–there’s a difference between the types of fuels used in differing steamships, and unique nuances, like high versus low tide, impact emissions.
 The prospect of coming up with a practical plan to show shareholders you’re on your way to becoming a green corporate citizen feels like a pipe dream.

 Options narrow.
 Confidence dwindles.
 Uncertainties multiply.